smatsainars/Junior-Full-Stack-Developer-test-task/README.md

 ## Installation and Setup

 ### Prerequisites
-- PHP 8.1
+- PHP 8.x or higher
-- MySQL 5.6
+- MySQL 5.x or higher
-- Node.js and npm
+- Node.js v22.x or higher and npm
-- Composer
+- Composer 2.x or higher

 ## Acknowledgements